hafizasad419/Chai-Aur-JavaScript-/README.md

 - Explained numeric data types and basic math operations.

 #### 07_dates_in_JS.js
-- Covered date-related operations in JavaScript.
+- Covered Date object and all date related operations in JS.

   ---

 ### 02_basics